vpsfreecz/vpsadminos/docs/containers/datasets.md

 Subdatasets can be mounted at any time using `osctl ct mount dataset`.
-While they could also be mounted using `osctl ct mount new`, they wouldn't be tracked as a subdataset mount, which could prevent successful container export/import or migration, as mentioned above.
+While they could also be mounted using `osctl ct mount new`, they wouldn't be tracked as a subdataset mount, which could prevent successful container export/import or send, as mentioned above.

 ```shell
 osctl ct mount dataset myct01 custom /mnt/custom